-What is Business Markets?
+What are Business Markets?

 Characteristics of Business Markets

 - Presence of fewer but larger buyers- While the buyers may be few, they often buy in large quantities

 - Geographically concentrated customers- Customers in these markets are at vast geographical locations

 - Final customer demand-driven- Since production is tailored for the final consumer, the products are tailored towards the final consumers’ wants and needs

 - Inelastic demand- The prices in these markets do not affect the demands as they do not change much

 - Quick fluctuation in demand- Since businesses prefer to buy at the lowest prices, an increase in prices decreases products purchases since high-price-selling products do not sell well in the market

 - Professional purchasing units- Due to the need to maintain a high level of professionalism, the purchasing process is very detail-oriented.

 - Has a formalized buying process- The purchasing process involves following the organization’s protocol and the complete chain of command